Triangulated categories of relative 1-motives: Introduction

 \subsection{Structure of this paper}

-Let $S$ be a finite dimensional noetherian scheme.
-In Section~\ref{sec:subcats}, we introduce the categories $\DA_n(S)$ of homological $n$-motives (resp. $\DA^n(S)$ of cohomological $n$-motives) which are full subcategories of $\DA(S)$ generated as triangulated categories with small sums by homological (resp. cohomological) motives of smooth (resp. proper) $S$-schemes of relative dimension less than $n$ (Definition \ref{def:subcats}).
-We then study their permanence properties under the six operations (Propositions \ref{prop:n_monoidal} to \ref{prop:permanence_hom_n}) and prove that the homological and cohomological variants are closely related (Proposition \ref{prop:hom_cohom_twists}).
+Let $S$ be a finite-dimensional noetherian scheme.
+In Section~\ref{sec:subcats}, we introduce the categories $\DA_n(S)$ of homological $n$-motives (resp. $\DA^n(S)$ of cohomological $n$-motives) which are full subcategories of $\DA(S)$ generated as triangulated categories with small sums by homological (resp. cohomological) motives of smooth (resp. proper) $S$-schemes of relative dimension less or equal to $n$ (Definition \ref{def:subcats}).
+We then study their permanence properties under Grothendieck operations (Propositions \ref{prop:n_monoidal} to \ref{prop:permanence_hom_n}) and prove that the homological and cohomological variants are closely related (Proposition \ref{prop:hom_cohom_twists}).

-In Section~\ref{sec:albanese}, we study the motives attached to smooth commutative group schemes over $S$ and prove that they live in $\DA_1(S)$ (Proposition~\ref{prop:smooth_complex_compact}).
+In Section~\ref{sec:albanese}, we study the motives associated to smooth commutative group schemes over $S$ and prove that they live in $\DA_1(S)$ (Proposition~\ref{prop:smooth_complex_compact}).
 We also study motives attached to Deligne $1$-motives.
 Finally, we introduce a motive attached to what we call the Picard complex $P(X/S)$ of a morphism of schemes $f:X\ra S$.
-It is an object in a derived category of sheaves which packages together information about the relative connected components of $f$ and the Picard scheme of $X/S$; under certain hypotheses, this yields a motive in $\DA_{1,c}(S)$ (Corollary~\ref{cor:Picard_smooth}).
+It is an object in a derived category of sheaves which packages together information about the relative connected components of $f$ and the Picard scheme of $X/S$; in some cases, $P(X/S)$ yields a motive in $\DA_{1,c}(S)$ (Corollary~\ref{cor:Picard_smooth}).

 In Section~\ref{sec:mot_picard}, we introduce and study the right adjoint $\omega^1:\DA^\coh(S)\ra \DA^1(S)$ to the embedding of cohomological $1$-motives into cohomological motives.
 We first establish a number of relatively formal results involving its commutation properties with the six operations (Proposition \ref{prop:omega_basics}).
 The main result is then that $\omega^1$ preserves constructibility (Theorem~\ref{thm:finiteness_omega1}).
 This relies on combining techniques from \cite{Ayoub_Zucker} with a computation of $\omega^1(f_*\BQ_X)$ in a favorable situation: the precise statement involves the motive of the Picard complex from the previous section.